JiaweiZhuang/xESMF/README.rst

   With dask, parallelizing over other dimensions (e.g. lev, time) would be a much better option.

 - Dump offline regridding weights.
-  Currently the regridding weights is hided in the Fortran level and invisible in the Python level.
+  Currently the regridding weights are hided in the Fortran level and invisible in the Python level.

 - For multi-tiled grids like `Cubed-Sphere <http://acmg.seas.harvard.edu/geos/cubed_sphere.html>`_, Conservative regridding will work correcly by just regridding each tile and adding up the results.